NOTICE OF PRIVACY PRACTICES

 This Notice describes how SVWHC will protect the health information we have about you that relates to your PHI.
 PHI means all paper or electronic records of your care that identify you or can reasonably be used to identify you (including demographic information) and that relate to your past, present or future physical or mental health or condition and related health services, including information about payment and billing for your health care services.
 This Notice will refer to all of that PHI as “medical information.”

 This Notice describes how SVWHC may use and disclose your medical information for treatment, to carry out payment or healthcare operations and for other purposes that are permitted or required by law.
-It also describes your rights to access and control your medical information.
+It also describes your rights to access and controls your medical information.

 We reserve the right to change this Notice at any time.
 Any change in the terms of this Notice will be effective for all medical information that we are maintaining at that time.
-If any change is made to this Notice, we will provide you with a written revised notice upon request.
+If any change is made to this Notice, we will provide you with written revised notice upon request.

 HOW WE MAY USE AND DISCLOSE YOUR MEDICAL INFORMATION

 The following categories provide details on the various ways in which we may use and disclose your medical information.
 We have provided examples for the types of uses and disclosures listed below.
 Not every use or disclosure will be listed.
 However, all of the ways in which we are permitted to use and disclose your medical information will fall within one of the categories listed in this Notice.

 We will not use or disclose your medical information for any purposes other than those described in this Notice without your signed written authorization.
 You have the right to revoke your authorization in writing at any time, but if you revoke your authorization, we are unable to retract any uses and disclosures we have already made with your permission.
 We are required to retain our records as proof of the care that we provided you.